AfaanBilal/hyperdb-php/README.md

 // Setup with address (default: http://localhost:8765)
 $hyperdb = new HyperDB('http://localhost:8765');

+// OR
+// Setup with address and authentication
+$hyperdb = new HyperDB('http://localhost:8765', 'username', 'password');

 // Ping the server
 $r = $hyperdb->ping();
 var_dump($r); // bool(true)